pydevtools.com blog

 Early Explorations of Astral's Red Knot Type Checker

-ℹ️ Update (May 5, 2025): Red Knot has been renamed ty.
-A recent blog post by Michael Jurasovic provides an interesting early peek at Astral’s upcoming static type checker, Red Knot.
-While still under active development with an alpha release targeted for PyCon 2025, this in-development tool shows impressive potential.
+Update (May 5, 2025): Red Knot has been renamed ty.
+A recent blog post by Michael Jurasovic explores Astral’s upcoming static type checker, Red Knot.
+The tool is under active development with an alpha release targeted for PyCon 2025.

 Read more →